ServerContainers/samba/README.md

 # samba
-samba - freshly complied from official stable releases on debian:jessie
+samba - freshly complied from official stable releases on debian:stretch

 # Source Code
 Check the following link for a new version: https://download.samba.org/pub/samba/stable/